stroggprog/rtap/README.md

 The adjustment accounts for the difference between UTC as experienced on Earth versus UTC experienced in the local time-frame (e.g. on Earth's moon), where time passes at a different rate than it does on Earth.
 The purpose is to return the timestamp synchronised with UTC on Earth by removing relativistic effects.

-There's nothing particularly clever going on, the clock simply calculates how far adrift the local clock has is from Earth-UTC and adjusts.
+There's nothing particularly clever going on, the clock simply calculates how far adrift the local clock is from Earth-UTC and adjusts.
 There are three points in time:

 1. the start of the epoch
 2. the moment when the local clock was last synched with Earth-UTC (private epoch)